Now accepting new patients — call 212-328-1180

 Understanding adult scoliosis

 Adult-onset scoliosis often begins gradually.
-As cartilage on the facet joints wears down, the spine loses flexibility and may curve laterally, leading to stiffness and pain.
+As the cartilage on the facet joints of the spine wears down, the spine loses flexibility and may begin to curve laterally, leading to stiffness and pain.
+Because this change tends to happen in small increments, the early signs can be easy to overlook until discomfort becomes more noticeable.

-• Pain can worsen over time, often easing briefly after moving and returning later in the day.
+• Pain can worsen over time, often easing briefly after you move and then returning later in the day.

-• Sitting may feel better than standing or walking because facet joints bear less pressure seated.
+• Sitting may feel better than standing or walking, because the facet joints bear less pressure when you are seated.

-• Irritated facet joints and inflammation can contribute to spinal stenosis and nerve irritation.
+• Irritated facet joints and the inflammation around them can contribute to spinal stenosis and nerve irritation.

-• Numbness, tingling, or weakness in arms, legs, or feet may indicate nerve root involvement.
+• Numbness, tingling, or weakness in the arms, legs, or feet may indicate nerve root involvement.

 What to watch for

-• Morning stiffness and back pain that returns at day’s end.
+• Morning stiffness and back pain that returns at the end of the day.

-• Numbness, tingling, or weakness in limbs from nerve involvement.
+• Numbness, tingling, or weakness in the limbs from nerve involvement.

 • Leg pain when standing, sitting, or walking due to sciatic irritation.

-• Changes in balance or height as curvature progresses.
+• Changes in balance or height as the curvature progresses.

 Potential downstream effects